getodk/docs/src/form-logic.rst

   Support for :ref:`dynamic defaults <dynamic-defaults>` from form data was added in Collect v1.24.0.
 Form conversion requires XLSForm Online ≥ v2.2.0 or pyxform ≥ v1.2.0.
 Using older versions will have unpredictable results.

 It can be helpful to use a value filled out by the enumerator as a default for another question that the enumerator will later fill in.
 Dynamic defaults as described above can't be used for this because they are evaluated on form or repeat creation, before any data is filled in.

 You also **can't use the calculation column on its own for this** because the expression in the :th:`calculation` would be evaluated on form save and replace any changes the enumerator has made.
 Instead, use a combination of :th:`calculation` and :th:`trigger`.
 The question reference in the :th:`trigger` column will ensure that your :th:`calculation` is only evaluated when that reference changes.

-.. rubric:: XLSForm that uses a child's current age as the default for diagnosis age
+.. rubric:: XLSForm that uses current age as the default for diagnosis age

 .. csv-table:: survey
   :header: type, name, label, calculation, trigger